The HI intensity mapping power spectrum: insights from recent measurements

-with the three free parameters $\alpha$, $\beta$ and $v_{\rm c,0}$ describing the overall normalization, logarithmic slope and lower virial velocity cutoff of the dark matter halo hosting HI, respectively.
-Their best-fitting values and $1\sigma$ uncertainties, constrained by a joint fit to the available HI data including DLAs and HI galaxy surveys \citep{hpar2017, hparaa2017}, were found to be given by:
+where $Y_{\rm He} = 0.24$ denotes the primordial helium fraction.} The three free parameters $\alpha$, $\beta$ and $v_{\rm c,0}$ describe the overall normalization { of HI in the halo, relative to the cosmic fraction of hydrogen}, the logarithmic slope and lower virial velocity cutoff of the dark matter halo hosting HI, respectively.
+Their best-fitting values and $1\sigma$ uncertainties, constrained by a joint fit to the available HI data including the statistics of Damped Lyman Alpha systems (DLAs) and HI galaxy surveys \citep{hpar2017, hparaa2017}, were found to be given by:

 We compare the HI mass -- halo mass relation predicted by the halo model to recent observations in \cref{fig:hihm}.
 We consider two recent surveys targeting HI in galaxy surveys and intensity mapping at $z \sim 0.3-0.4$: (1)~the MeerKAT survey \citep{paul2023}, in which HI is probed down to very small scales, $k \sim 10\,h\,\mathrm{Mpc}^{-1}$; and (2)~recent results probing stacked 21 cm emission in star-forming galaxies at $z \sim 0.35$ from the Giant Metrewave Radio Telescope (GMRT) Extended Goth Strip (EGS) survey \citep{bera2019, bera2022}.
 These and recent results probing HI in the $z \sim 1$ range \citep{chowdhury2021, chowdhury2022} suggest that HI may evolve strongly over $z \sim 0-1$ and even contribute a major fraction of fuel for the star-formation.